-George Municipality implements residual values for all Transport Assets.
+George Municipality implements residual values for all Transport Assets excluding concession assets (GRAP 32 - GO George service busses).
 The residual value is a fixed percentage used for all asset types classified as Transport Assets.

 The fixed percentage used as residual is determined by looking at the proceeds realized from three most recent auctions held.
 An aggregate percentage is then determined based on the proceeds received in comparison to the original cost of all transport assets sold at these auctions.